socomsystems/documentation/admin_manual/configuration_server/email_configuration.rst

 **Question**: Why is my web domain different from my mail domain?

-**Answer**: The default domain name used for the sender address is the hostname where your Nextcloud installation is served.
+**Answer**: The default domain name used for the sender address is the hostname where your cyfrSpaces installation is served.
 If you have a different mail domain name you can override this behavior by setting the following configuration
 parameter: